Oskar Dirlewanger: Interwar period

+Freikorps

-In 1919, Dirlewanger joined various Freikorps paramilitary militias (Epp, Haas, Sprésser and Holz) and fought against German communists in Thuringia, Ruhr, and Saxony, and against Polish insurgents in Upper Silesia. (for which he was awarded Order of the Upper Silesian Eagle II).He participated in the suppression of the German Revolution of 1918–19 with the Freikorps in multiple German cities in 1920 and 1921.
+In 1919, Dirlewanger joined various Freikorps paramilitary militias (Epp, Haas, Sprésser and Holz) and fought against German communists in Thuringia, Ruhr, and Saxony, and against Polish insurgents in Upper Silesia. (for which he was awarded Order of the Upper Silesian Eagle II).
+He participated in the suppression of the German Revolution of 1918–19 with the Freikorps in multiple German cities in 1920 and 1921.
 At the same time, he studied at the Higher Commercial School in Mannheim, but was expelled from it for antisemitism.
+In 1919, Oberleutnant Dirlewanger formed a temporary defence platoon and fought as its leader against communists in various parts of the Weimar Republic.
+In that same year, he had suppressed several strikes in the town of Backnang, Kornwestheim, Untertürkheim, Aalen, and Schorndorf, and a year later in Heidenheim, as well as Communist revolts in Stuttgart and Esslingen.
+By 13 March 1920, now as a member of the Freikorps Haas, Dirlewanger served as the commander of an armoured train (Geschützter Zug Dirlewanger) in Stuttgart.

 Later, he commanded an armed formation of students which was set up by him under the Württemberg "Highway Watch".
 Whatever troops he led were also characterized by excessive violence.